Baby Eczema

 It often does.
 Most children outgrow it before they start school.

-It’s not common, but some kids will have eczema into adulthood.
-They may have times -- even years -- without the symptoms.
-But they may still tend to have dry skin.
+It’s not common, but some kids may have eczema into adulthood.
+They might have symptom-free periods (even years) but could still have dry skin.
 Get more information on kids, allergies, and eczema.

 Each baby is different.
 But there are some common eczema triggers to avoid, including: